 - Like we mentioned above, it’s not only about eating clean.
 It’s also about living clean.
 Being able to adapt to a healthier lifestyle by engaging daily in physical exercise of any kind, sleeping well, correctly, and at the right times to give mind and body a breather, managing stress healthily and productively are all good signs of cleaning up your act.
 Remember to connect with different people offering newer perspectives, talk, laugh, share a meal, go for a walk, or play a game rather than be cooped up in your homes and offices all day.

-- Eating green is always the healthier option and a lot has been said about consuming plant-based and rich diets in terms of both physical health and mental wellbeing.
+- Eating green is always the healthier option and a lot has been said about consuming plant-based foods in terms of both physical health and mental wellbeing.
 Eating a fair share of plant-based proteins, such as beans, lentils, and peas, and high-protein whole grains, like quinoa, barley and buckwheat are all super ways of eating clean and healthy both for the mind and the body.

 Why Clean Eating?